Sumanth-Siddareddy/credit-scanner/README.md

 # Credit-Based Document Scanning System

 This project is a full-stack document scanning and matching system with a built-in credit system.
 Each user receives 20 free scans per day, and additional scans require a credit request.
 The project includes an admin dashboard with credit management, and a smart analytics dashboard.
+User dashboard - user can view their details, upload and scan documents, view scan history.

 ## Table of Contents
 - [Overview](#overview)